wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Barclay Two_** : They don't like being spotted

-- Mrs Tripps wheels the cake through the curtains, wearing safety goggles, mask and massive rubber gloves?
-- Ella trails behind her.

 **_Gideon_** : Anyway, I'd better not delay you gentlemen, I assume you charge by the hour?
 Ha.
 In you go... that will ain't gonna read itself.

+- They disappear through the curtains

 ---

 # Will Reading

-- [ ] B&B dialogue?

-- Gideon appears FOC still holding the fake will
+- Gideon appears FOC holding the real will which has has stolen from B&B
+- [ ] Does he need to start reading the will (maybe to the audience) to emphasise that this is the real one and he's not inheriting?

 **_Gideon_** : I can't believe uncle Clive left everything to those complete strangers.
 I'm family, I deserve everything.
 And I'm going to GET everything.

 - The curtains open
-- Mrs Tripps wheels the cake in (wearing goggles, rubber gloves etc?)
+- Mrs Tripps wheels the cake in (wearing goggles, rubber gloves, facemask etc?)
 - Freddie and Mrs Buttermuffin enter, loudly chattering
 - Gideon sees them, looks at the real will he's holding, looks around for somewhere to hide it, and as the only resort, shoves it in the cake